bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 However, not every entry contains a Birth weight so we first deselect the blank rows using filters.

-Next, we can create the clustered bar chart:
+Next, we can create the clustered column chart:

 ![Column chart](./pics_11_data_visualization/fig05.png)
 *<sub>Figure 5: Clustered column chart representing the animal weight at birth and the adult weight for different cat species.</sub>*